How to Safeguard Engagement Levels in Times of Crisis

-There’s no one-size-fits-all solution when it comes to transparency and trust-building, and you’ll need to find what works for your organisation.
+There’s no one-size-fits-all solution when it comes to transparency and trust-building, and you’ll need to find what works for your organization.
 Here are a few communications-centric things that have a proven track record of supporting high employee engagement.

-Communicate the difficult stuff early — and don’t sugarcoat things.
+✔Communicate the difficult stuff early — and don’t sugarcoat things.
 Presenting a rosy front when everybody is struggling reeks of inauthenticity.
-Your employees can smell that… and it won’t earn you any points.
+Your employees can smell that, and it won’t earn you any points.

-Focus on Employee Wellbeing
+Focus on employee wellbeing

 24% feel lonely.
 And they take all those feelings, they shove them down, and they show up at work.
 And then, of course, because of that at work, they’re earmarked as under-achievers and poor performers?

 Any wonder that their engagement metrics don’t improve after that?

 Create an awareness campaign, and promote the benefits of the program.
-Make sure your employees know that you can a) provide the resources that they need, or b) serve as the first point of contact for them to get to those resources.
+Make sure your employees know that you can provide the resources that they need, or serve as the first point of contact for them to get to those resources.

 Design activities (both online and offline) that will help people discover shared interests, increasing the likelihood that they’ll connect on a deeper level.
-For example, If you’re still in WFH mode, organise intradepartmental quiz day group calls and mix up the teams.
+For example, If you’re still in WFH mode, organize intradepartmental quiz day group calls and mix up the teams.

-In a nutshell — their managers doubled down on feedback… one of the most critical components of employee engagement.
+In a nutshell — their managers doubled down on feedback: one of the most critical components of employee engagement.